RRZE-HPC/DisCostiC-Sim/README.md

 <a name="compilation"></a>
 🥅 **Compilation**:thought_balloon:

-The compilation offers following choices to enable the output report's data formats generation and to enable the tracing of the simulator's own implementation.
+The compilation offers the following choices to enable the output report's data format generation and to enable the tracing of the simulator's own implementation.
 An executable will be generated after compilation.

 Command                  | Description
 --------------------- | -------------